bazurbat/jagen/doc/Rules.md

 - **source.sha256sum** (`pkg_source_sha256sum`) — SHA256 hash of the source file (for dist sources
   only)

+- **source.shallow** (`pkg_source_shallow`) — Specifies that the source should be cloned with the
+  history truncated to the latest commit only (depth 1).
+Applies only for Git.
+Default: `true`, set to `false` explicitly to override.
+If this setting is changed to `false` when the source is already cloned then Jagen will unshallow it during the next fetch.

 - **source.rev** — A revision identifier to checkout or update.
 Takes priority over other revision specifiers (branch, tag, bookmark), the interpretation depends on the underlying SCM.